almeydajuan/monorepo-poc/README.md

 ## Ideas

+- centralize gradle configuration
+- create a centralised version manager
-- create one webapp
+- create tests that spin up a db
+- separated Gradle tasks to run unit and integration tests
 - create run all the projects with a script using `just`
 - create an autopipeline
 - trigger some pipelines per push
-- create tests that spin up a db
-- create tests with approval files
-- separated Gradle tasks to run unit and integration tests
 - create tests using proxying
-- create a centralised version manager
 - test different docker images
 - create a live documentation